Updated 22nd August 2024

-My mum used to make raspberry buns a lot when I was younger and they were one of my brother’s favourite things to have for his supper.
-I do love making things that evoke happy memories of years gone by.
+My mum used to make raspberry buns a lot when I was younger, as they were one of my brother’s favourite things to have for his supper.
+I love to make things that evoke happy memories.

-I’ve had a go at rustling up gluten free raspberry buns twice now and I’ve been delighted with how well they turned out.
-And of course any recipe success stories need to be shared with you too.
+I’ve had a go at rustling up gluten free raspberry buns a few times now, and have been delighted with how well they’ve turned out.
+And of course, any gluten free recipe success story MUST be shared with you!

 These gluten free raspberry buns are super simple to pop together.
-The basic recipe is pretty much the same as the one you would use to make scones, minus the baking powder and with a touch more milk added to give you a stickier dough.
+The basic recipe is pretty much the same as the one you’d use to make scones, minus the baking powder and with a touch more milk added to give you a stickier dough.

 I like to give the raspberry buns a little brush of milk and a generous sprinkle of caster sugar before baking.
-This gives the buns a lovely crisp sugary crunch before you bite through into the light soft centre and hit the jackpot…raspberry jam!
+As it gives the buns a lovely crisp sugary crunch before you bite through into the light soft centre and hit the jackpot… raspberry jam!

 Ingredients (makes 12)